Arraying/Farnsworth/README.md

 Lists can be constructed either through `cons` or `list`.
 There is no differnce between the two: `list` gets desugared into `cons`.

+Strings are just lists of characters.
+The string literalys (`"like this"`) are merely syntactic sugar.
+A null terminator is not required, since all `cons` end with a `Nil` anyway.

 ### 1️⃣ Unary Operations